wernerglinka/glinka.dev.2024/src/content/blog/nunjucks-in-the-browser.md

             prose: |-
               When faced with integrating Nunjucks into a browser-based application, I initially assumed that my prior experience using Nunjucks in Metalsmith websites would ease the transition.
 However, I quickly discovered that the scarcity of documentation made this endeavor more challenging than expected.
 In this article, I aim to share my insights and guidance for those in a similar situation.

-              My use case involved developing a Metalsmith documentation site that cataloged section components available for the ms-start CLI.
+              My use case involved developing a Metalsmith documentation site that cataloged section components available for the [`ms-start` CLI](https://github.com/wernerglinka/ms-start).
 Users needed the ability to select a section by name, with the corresponding content dynamically loading into the main body of the page for review.
 To achieve this, I intended to use the existing section templates from ms-start as they were.
 Here's what I learned along the way:

               ## Pre-Compile Nunjucks Templates for Browser Use

-              When working with Nunjucks in the browser, it's crucial to pre-compile all templates and then use 'nunjucks-slim' to render them.
+              When working with [Nunjucks in the browser](https://mozilla.github.io/nunjucks/getting-started.html), it's crucial to pre-compile all templates and then use `nunjucks-slim.js` to render them.
 I created a small Metalsmith plugin to pre-compile all section templates to accomplish this.
 Below is a snippet of the plugin:

               ```javascript
               function precompileNunjucksTemplates(options) {